 The Fujifilm X100F and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and June 2015.
 Both the X100F and the Q Typ 116 are fixed lens compact cameras that are based on an APS-C (X100F) and a full frame sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Fujifilm X100F and the Leica Q Typ 116 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Fujifilm X100F and the Leica Q Typ 116 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is somewhat larger (9 percent) than the Fujifilm X100F.
 Moreover, the Q Typ 116 is substantially heavier (36 percent) than the X100F.
 In this context, it is worth noting that neither the X100F nor the Q Typ 116 are weather-sealed.